OT-CONTAINER-KIT/logging-operator/docs/content/en/docs/Getting Started/kibana-setup.md

 $ helm repo update
 ```

-Once all these things have completed, we can install Fluentd cluster by using:-
+Once all these things have completed, we can install Kibana cluster by using:-

 ```shell
 # Install the helm chart of Kibana